Sinheungsa

 Sinheungsa, sometimes spelled Shinheungsa, is a head temple of the Jogye Order of Korean Buddhism.
 It is situated on the slopes of Seoraksan in Sokcho, Gangwon Province, South Korea.

 Sinheungsa is located in Seoraksan National Park, and many tourists hiking Seoraksan up to Ulsanbawi (peak) pass by the temple on the way.
 Other temples with the name Sinheungsa are located in Seoul, Samcheok and Icheon.

 Origins

 Historical accounts vary as to whether this ancient Zen (Seon) temple was first constructed by Jajang in 653, first called Hyangseongsa (Temple of Zen Buddhism), or in 637 following his return from Tang China.
 It burned to the ground in 699, was rebuilt in 710, burned again in 1645 and was rebuilt in 1648 at its present location by Uisang.
 This temple is believed to be the oldest Zen (Seon) temple in the world.

+The temple saw a large presence of US armed forces due to its proximity to the DMZ.
+As a result the a set of paintings depicting Shakyamuni and the Ten Kings of Hell (1755 and 1789 respectively) were stolen by US armed personnel and ended up in the collections of the Los Angeles County Museum of Art and the Metropolitan Museum of Art between 1998–2007.
+The LACMA paintings were repatriated in 2020 and the Met painting was repatriated in November 2025.
+The case is seen as a landmark moment of cooperation between the Jogye Order and American museums.